augustofarnese/algolia-assignment/answers-for-customer-questions.md

 2. **Configure relevance**: After pushing your data to Algolia, you will need to configure the relevance of each attribute.
 Some attributes will be used for searching items, others for sorting and customizing ranking, and others for filtering.
 3. **Build UI for searching in your website**: Once your data is uploaded and relevance is set up, you can use our [InstantSearch libraries](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) to build the UI for searching items.

-You can learn more about the whole process, there is a lot more in our [documentation](https://www.algolia.com/doc/).
+You can learn more about the whole process in our [documentation](https://www.algolia.com/doc/).

+Don’t hesitate to reach out to me if you have any questions.
+I'll be glad to help.

+Best regards,

+Augusto